 We offer the following investment advisory services to retail investors: Financial Planning Services; Portfolio Management Services; Educational seminars/workshops; Asset Allocation Services; and Wrap Fee Program(s).
-Detailed information regarding our services can be found in our Form ADV Part 2A (see Items 4, 7 and 8) and Form ADV Part 2 Appendix 1 (see Items 4 and 5) by clicking this link https://adviserinfo.sec.gov/firm/brochure/128866.

 Account Monitoring If you open an investment account with our firm, as part of our standard service we will monitor your investments on an ongoing basis.
 For clients investing in annuities, employer retirement plans, or 529 plans, our level of investment recommendations (and monitoring) will be limited due to the limited investment options and trading restrictions inherent with these investment products.